When Lyonette woke up in her bed and felt the winter daylight on her face, she smiled up at the ceiling, so widely she thought her lips would break.

 “Pardon me.
 I greet you, Xrn, Prognugator of the Grand Hive.
 Who are the Antinium who come with you?”

 “Two Hives.
-Mine, and that of the Quiet Antinium.”
+Mine, and that of the Silent Antinium.”

 She pointed, and Klbkch saw.
 There were two groups standing behind Xrn, eight Antinium in total.
 Two were still as shadows, hunched, almost invisible even in the snow.
 Their carapaces had changed to become whiter, more translucent, and their arms were more like scything blades.
 Their mandibles were likewise made to tear out an opponent’s throat and they were perhaps the slimmest of all Antinium save for Xrn.